Skip to main content

 • Reduced configuration duplication

-• Logical pairing of user-facing services (e.g., IMAP and JMAP both serve mail clients)
+• Logical pairing of user-facing services (for example, IMAP and JMAP both serve mail clients)

-• Efficient use of resources while still enabling role separation
+• Efficient use of resources while still allowing role separation

-Pairing services can also simplify routing and firewall policies, especially when grouped by access patterns (e.g., client-facing vs. mail-routing).
+Pairing services also simplifies routing and firewall policies, especially when grouped by access pattern (client-facing versus mail-routing).

-In larger or multi-site deployments, nodes may be distributed across data centers or geographic regions, with services colocated according to regional demand:
+In larger or multi-site deployments, nodes may be distributed across data centres or geographic regions, with services colocated by regional demand:

 This approach improves: